Adilius/WSDG/README.md

 # AdiliusWSDG: Automate your webhallen experience with Python!

 AdiliusWSDG is a simple local Python script to automatically grab supply drops (weekly, activity, level up) for your account.
-Its goal is to enchance the Webhallen experience for the tech enthusiast.
+The goal is to enchance the Webhallen experience for the tech enthusiast.
 With an easy one-time setup never again miss a supply drop.
-More features to come!

 ![Python version](https://img.shields.io/badge/python-v3.9.6-blue)